ClickHouse/ClickHouse/docs/en/development/tests.md

 We also use simple fuzz test to generate random SQL queries and to check that the server doesn’t die executing them.
 You can find it in `00746_sql_fuzzy.pl`.
 This test should be run continuously (overnight and longer).

+We also use sophisticated AST-based query fuzzer that is able to find huge amount of corner cases.

 ## Security Audit {#security-audit}